 Prisoners of the Japanese

-The most significant use of POW’s was in the construction of the Burma-Thailand Railway.
-In May 1942, the first group (“A” Force) made up entirely by 3,000 Australians was sent by ‘hell ship’ from Singapore to Burma to work, first building airfields and then on the northern section of the railway from Thanbyuzayat (in Burma) south to the Burma-Thailand border.
-‘Hell ships’ were small coastal steamers, generally in poor condition, which had wooden floors placed in the ship’s cargo holes being only about a metre high between floors not enabling the POW’s to stand.
-A single ladder would provide access to the different levels making it difficult if an evacuation was required.
-Water for any purpose was not readily available and toilets were usually located on the main deck only.
-Ventilation was non-existent making the stench in the cargo holes, almost unbearable.
-None of the ships displayed the Red Cross which was a requirement of the Geneva Convention when prisoners were being transported.
-The Japanese were not signatories to the Geneva Convention.
+The most significant use of POWs was in the construction of the Burma-Thailand Railway.
+In May 1942, the first group (“A” Force) made up entirely by 3,000 Australians was sent by ‘hell ship’ from Singapore to Burma to work, first building and repairing airfields and then on the northern section of the railway from Thanbyuzayat (in Burma) south to the Burma-Thailand border.

-One of a limited number of stops where POW’s could escape the cramped conditions of the train trip to Thailand
+One of a limited number of stops where POWs could escape the cramped conditions of the train trip to Thailand

-The Japanese continued to send POW’s to work on the railway until the railway was opened in October 1943.
-Nearly 62,000 POW’s (comprising 30,000 British, 18,000 Dutch, 13,000 Australians and about 1,000 American) were sent from Sumatra and Singapore to Burma and Thailand.
+The Japanese continued to send POWs to work on the railway until the railway was completed in October 1943.
+Nearly 62,000 POWs (comprising 30,000 British, 18,000 Dutch, 13,000 Australians and about 1,000 Americans) were sent from Sumatra and Singapore to Burma and Thailand.
 Of this number, nearly 13,000 would die including nearly 3,000 Australians.

-Junyo Maru - 1,300 Dutch POW’s died when it was sunk by an allied submarine
+Junyo Maru - 1,300 Dutch POWs died when it was sunk by an allied submarine

-Many POW’s would not survive the trip to Japan.
+Many POWs would not survive the trip to Japan.
 Several ships were torpedoed by allied submarines.
-Most notable were the sinking of the Montevideo Maru out of Rabaul in July 1942, in which 1,050 Australian POW’s died, the Junyo Maru out of Java in September 1944 when more than 1,300 Dutch POW’s died and the Rokyo Maru out of Singapore also in September 1944 which saw the loss of over 1,100 Australian and British POW’s.
-The transfer of POW’s to Japan continued until January 1945.
+Most notable were the sinking of the Montevideo Maru out of Rabaul in July 1942, in which 1,050 Australian POWs died, the Junyo Maru out of Java in September 1944 when more than 1,300 Dutch POWs died and the Rokyo Maru out of Singapore also in September 1944 which saw the loss of over 1,100 Australian and British POWs.

 Previous